 The content of your resume is flawless, so why are you not getting any nibbles for an interview?
 It might come down to the layout and design of your resume, as seemingly unfair as that may be.
-As unfair as it may be, the look of your resume matters just as much as the content, and sometimes even more depending on the type of job you’re seeking.
+As unfair as it may be, the look of your resume matters just as much as the content, and sometimes even more depending on the type of job you’re seeking for this use ATS friendly resume.

 The design can tell someone a lot about you, like how much effort you put into your application and whether you have an eye for style.
 Think of a resume like a first impression and it’s easy to see why it matters.